raysan5/rguistyler/README.md

 `rGuiStyler` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).

-`rGuiStyler` binaries are completely free for anyone willing to compile it directly from source.
+`rGuiStyler` binaries are completely free for anyone willing to compile them directly from source.

 `rGuiStyler Standalone` desktop tool is distributed as freeware.